History of Louisville, Kentucky: Post-Reconstruction

-20th Century and beyond
+20th century and beyond

 Early 20th century

+Seventy of the Ladies' Memorial Associations, formed between 1865 and 1900, were unified into the Confederated Southern Memorial Association, which was established on May 30, 1900, during the United Confederate Veterans Reunion at Louisville.

 In the early 20th century, controversy over political corruption came to a head in the 1905 Mayor election, called the most corrupt in city history.
 An anti-corruption party unique to Louisville, called themselves the Fusionists, briefly emerged at this time.
 Democratic boss John Whallen succeeded in getting his candidate, Paul C. Barth, elected, but the results were overturned in 1907.
 Elections gradually became less corrupt, but political machines would still hold considerable power for decades.

 The Waverly Hills Sanatorium was opened in 1910 to house tuberculosis patients.
 The hospital was closed in 1961.
 It was later used as a retirement home (1963–1982).
 It was unused for more than a decade until 1991, when it was reopened for tours.

 During World War I, Louisville became home to Camp Taylor.
 In 1917, the English-bred colt "Omar Khayyam" became the first foreign-bred horse to win the Kentucky Derby.
 Two years later, in 1919, Sir Barton became the first horse to win the Triple Crown, though the term for the three prime races did not come into use for another 11 years.

 In 1920, Louisville's first zoo was founded at Senning's Park (present-day Colonial Gardens), next to Iroquois Park.
 Barely surviving through the Great Depression, it closed in 1939.
 Its successor, the current Louisville Zoo, did not open until 1969.

 In 1923, the Brown Hotel's chef Fred K. Schmidt introduced the Hot Brown sandwich in the hotel restaurant, consisting of an open-faced "sandwich" of turkey and bacon smothered with cheese and tomato.
 The Hot Brown became rather popular among locals and visitors alike, and can be ordered by many local restaurants in the area today.

 The Belle of Louisville, today recognized as the oldest river steamboat in operation, came to Louisville in 1931.
 That same year, the Louisville Municipal College for Negroes was established to allow black Louisvillians to attend classes.
 (The college was dissolved into the University of Louisville with the ending of segregation in 1951.)